ijc8/DCPU-16/README.md

 Missing Features
 ----------------

-- Emulation speed is not throttled to 100 khz (this is being worked on).
 - The monitor does not support changing or dumping the palette.
 - The assembler has some known bugs and is pretty inflexible.